 The Diagnostics is a set routine of six regular Sense Arena drills that you complete (five of them twice), that cover the range of skills tested in the system.
 These include direct shots in a goalie warm up, challenging deflections, screens and backdoor shots.
 It takes about 10 minutes to work through them all.
 There's no need to complete the Diagnostics every day; it's probably best to only do it every few weeks or even once a month but of course you are in complete control and can work through it as you see best.

 When finished, the goalie gets six statistics: save percentage, save expectancy, reaction time, angles, puck tracking and play tracking.
 These statistics are recorded for when you return or if you wish to look them up in the web interface.
-It also gives you rankings showing you where you fit in your age group and compared to goalies using Sense Arena around the world.
+It also gives you rankings showing you where you stand among the global population of Sense Arena users.

 Simulated Drills versus Video Drills